 Jean-Luc Savard

-Towards the end of the 19th century, in a setting close to the future "World Peace Capital," two modest youths, two lives between adolescence and adulthood, signal the context of the time.
-They will point to the departure of two existences soon detached from their predictable futures.
-Inadvertently cast off, these two destinies will navigate a plot with parallels, in very vast domains, almost between tropics and ice floes.
-Then, patiently circumvented at the beginning of the 20th century, an essential theme, hidden in the future of the two protagonists, will guide your reading towards a crescendo of underlying questions.
-On the one hand, glorified fiction, the variety of narrative choices, the diversity of reflective sources.
-On the other, a narrative developed in correspondence, to elucidate the future of the young girl mentioned in the prologue.
-These foundations will lead and refer from one character to another, until the finale, a mock requiem, with a major revelation, a surprise twist.
-Before that, a whole yesterday taken as a detailed relationship to today's world, to consider tomorrow with a fresh eye.
+Towards the end of the 19th century, in a setting close to what would become the "World Capital of Peace," two modest young people, two lives poised between adolescence and adulthood, foreshadow the context of the era.
+They mark the beginning of two lives soon to be detached from their predictable destinies.
+Moorings inadvertently cast off, these two destinies will navigate a parallel narrative, across vast expanses, almost between the tropics and the polar ice caps.
+Then, patiently circumvented at the beginning of the 20th century, an essential theme, hidden within the future of the two protagonists, will guide your reading towards a crescendo of underlying questions.
+On one hand, there is glorified fiction, the variety of narrative choices, the diversity of reflective sources.
+On the other, a story developed through correspondence, to elucidate the fate of the young girl mentioned in the prologue.
+These foundations will lead and redirect from one character to another, culminating in a false requiem of a finale, a major revelation, a surprise twist.
+Before that, the past is examined as a thorough reflection on the world of today, allowing us to consider tomorrow with fresh eyes.